 Foreword by IFIA President

 2016 was a year of intense activity for the International Federation of Inventors’ Associations.
 IFIA faced various challenges and took important actions to achieve IFIA’s mandate which is to disseminate the culture of invention and innovation around the world.
-In 2016, we witnessed an outstanding rise in public understanding about the importance of innovation and invention for social welfare, economic growth, unemployment decline, entrepreneurship, health and etc. We are pleased to welcome over 10 new member states like Macedonia, Morocco, Australia, Angola, South Africa, Zimbabwe, Malaysia, Egypt, and Sri Lanka among IFIA members.
-The inventors of the mentioned countries found the opportunity to participate in the international invention exhibitions and showcase their innovative ideas and technologies to the world while communicating with the related bodied for the industrializations of their inventions.
-Meanwhile, the visits paid by the public and students led to encouraging innovation among people of every stage of life.
-In 2016, IFIA member states including India, Turkey, Czech Republic, South Korea, and Canada organized the first annual of international invention exhibitions under the patronage and consultancy of IFIA and the events were highly welcomed.
+In 2016, we witnessed an outstanding rise in public understanding of the importance of innovation and invention for social welfare, economic growth, unemployment decline, entrepreneurship, health and etc. We are pleased to welcome over 10 new members states like Macedonia, Morocco, Australia, Angola, South Africa, Zimbabwe, Malaysia, Egypt, and Sri Lanka among IFIA members.
+The inventors of the mentioned countries found the opportunity to participate in international invention exhibitions and showcase their innovative ideas and technologies to the world while communicating with the related bodied for the industrialization of their inventions.
+Meanwhile, the visits paid by the public and students led to encouraging innovation among people at every stage of life.
+In 2016, IFIA member states including India, Turkey, the Czech Republic, South Korea, and Canada organized the first annual of international invention exhibitions under the patronage and consultancy of IFIA and the events were highly welcomed.

 IFIA was granted tax exoneration by the Republic and Canton of Geneva due to its public utility and public interest conditions.
-Afterward, IFIA became a recipient of Google Grants award supporting registered nonprofit organizations that share Google’s philosophy of community service to help the world in areas such as science and technology, education, global public health, the environment, youth advocacy, and the arts.
+Afterward, IFIA became a recipient of the Google Grants award supporting registered nonprofit organizations that share Google’s philosophy of community service to help the world in areas such as science and technology, education, global public health, the environment, youth advocacy, and the arts.

 We determined three main objectives for IFIA at the beginning of 2016 in parallel with IFIA’s mission.